gafink01/Developer-Protfolio-Gateway/README.md

 **Description**

-RPT6000 is an advanced enterprise COBOL Year-To-Date (YTD) sales reporting program that reads both customer master records and sales representative files to generate a fully formatted business report using hierarchical control breaks.

-The program calculates customer-level sales changes, sales representative totals, branch totals, and grand totals while also computing percentage increases and decreases with divide-by-zero protection and overflow handling.
+RPT6000 is a program that calculates customer-level sales changes, sales representative totals, branch totals, and grand totals while also computing percentage increases and decreases with divide-by-zero protection and overflow handling.
 It demonstrates enterprise-style report generation through sequential file processing, indexed table lookups, multi-file integration, pagination, and formatted output commonly used in mainframe systems.

 RPT6000 expands on previous reporting projects by introducing SALESREP table loading and SEARCH processing to dynamically match sales representative numbers with names during report generation.